briatte/ggnet/README.md

 [fn]: functions.R
 [pb]: http://politbistro.hypotheses.org/1752

+# Options

-The `ggnet()` function returns a `ggplot` object in which nodes are represented by points that can be colored and/or weighted.
-The network above can therefore be set to look like this when the nodes are weighted by indegree:
+The `ggnet()` function returns a `ggplot` object in which nodes are represented by points that can be colored and/or weighted using proportional scaling.
+The network above can therefore be set to look like this when the segments are not drawn and the nodes are weighted by indegree and left uncolored:

 ![](example2.png)